-Rheas prefer broad-leafed plants but they also eat fruits, seeds and roots, as well as insects such as Grasshoppers and small reptiles and rodents.
-They resemble a source of food especially for native people as they provide feathers which are used for feather dusters making, skins for cloaks or leather, eggs and meat which is a staple to many people.
+Rheas resemble a source of food especially for native people.
+They provide feathers which are used for feather dusters making, skins for cloaks or leather, eggs and meat which is a staple to many people.
 The natural predators of rheas include the Cougar and the Jaguar which attack rheas of any age, Feral Dogs that threaten the hatchlings and Armadillos that feed on the eggs.